graphcommerce-org/graphcommerce/.changeset/real-garlics-battle.md

 '@graphcommerce/magento-cart-payment-method': patch
 ---

-decrease the fontSize for the payment button in the checkout to ensure the text fits within the button
+Remove the selected payment method title from the Place order button so that the text always fits